 They have a tendency to ask “How”-questions like How are we gonna do that ?

 General signs that your customer belong to the Conformity style : C

 He or she is Reserved and Task-Oriented

 C-Style want to make the correct decision, the right decision.
-Not necessarily the one that please everybody but the best one.
+Not necessarily the one that pleases everybody but the best one.
 They seek the truth.
 They don’t want to regret.
 Mostly they have a slow pace.
-They are data-oriented and always seek for more information.
+They are data-oriented and always seeks more information.

 Tips : Each human being is a combination of this 4 styles.
-In the majority of the cases we do have 1-2 really dominant colors.
-So a good way to determine the dominant(s) / color(s) of someone is to look at what they are not first.
-Try to determine which color is fairly absent in their behavior and you will have a good understanding of how you should not act before knowing how to act.
+In the majority of the cases we do have 1-2 really dominant colours.
+So a good way to determine the dominant(s) / colour(s) of someone is to look at what they are not, first.
+Try to determine which colour is fairly absent in their behaviour and you will have a good understanding of how you should not act before knowing how to act.

-With the method Observe/Assess/Recognize you are know able to identify the dominant behavior of someone.
+With the method Observe/Assess/Recognize you are know able to identify the dominant behaviour of someone.
 More precisely you are able to recognize his dominant DiSC profile.

-You will also have to learn how to adapt your behavior to your leads/customer’s DiSC profile in order to truly connect with him.
+You will also have to learn how to adapt your behaviour to your leads/customer’s DiSC profile in order to truly connect with him.